Faculty

 NSF GRF 2024

-Olivia grew up in Woodbridge, Virginia and received her B.S. in Biomedical Engineering from the University of Virginia.
-She has found a passion in using computational modeling to improve the understanding of fundamental women’s health biomechanics and is excited to continue to explore this interest with the CBRL.
+Olivia grew up in Woodbridge, Virginia, and received her B.S. in Biomedical Engineering from the University of Virginia.
+She has found a passion for using computational modeling to improve understanding of fundamental women’s health biomechanics and is excited to continue exploring this interest with the CBRL.
 Outside of research, Olivia enjoys yoga, calligraphy, and trying out local restaurants.
-Olivia is coadvised by Prof. Kristin Myers.
+Olivia is co-advised by Prof. Kristin Myers.

 Parker Roman Mixon, Ph.D.
 Student